utkarsh-nigam/Handwriting-Recognition-Tool/README.md

-# Neural Network Based Handwriting Recognition Tool
+# Deep Learning Based Handwriting Recognition Tool

 ## Objective
 To enable a machine learning-driven handwriting recognition application that can convert the handwritten script into a computerized legible script, and continuously learn in the process.